futomi/html5-CC2650SensorTag.js/README.md

 This method starts to scan nearby CC2650 SensorTags.
 Calling this method, the Chrome shows a device chooser (dialog) to the user.

-When the user chooses a device from the device chooser or cancels, a `Promise` object will be returned as long as the `callback` was not passed.
+When the user chooses a device from the device chooser or cancels, a `Promise` object will be returned.

 ```JavaScript
 tag.discover().then((info) => {